-If you have suffered any type of injury or accident, including slip and falls, assault, and injury due to falling objects, The Bradley Law Firm is here to help you.
+If you have suffered any type of injury or accident, including slip and falls, assault, and injury due to falling objects, Bradley Law Personal Injury Lawyers are here to help you.

 What Do I Need to Prove in a Premises Liability Case in Missouri?

 To recover compensation, your premises liability case must successfully prove the following:

 - The property owner owed you a duty of care.
 This duty depends on whether you were a licensee or invitee.

 - There was a dangerous hazard or defect on the property.